CatChenal/Geocoders_Comparison/README.md

 *  [AzureMaps](https://geopy.readthedocs.io/en/stable/#azuremaps): [Microsoft Azure Maps API](https://docs.microsoft.com/en-us/azure/azure-maps/index)

 ## Why I setup this comparison:
-In another application, I was using the New York City boroughs bounding boxes to impute missing borough names for records with geolocation information.
+In another application, I was using the New York City boroughs bounding boxes to impute missing borough names for records with geolocation information (via set operations).
-The most expert GIS users among you would certainly predict scattershot results from such a "corner-cutting" approach, but initially I thought mine was a brilliant way to prevent over 85,000 requests...
-After I found out about the official territorial boundaries (shapefiles), I trashed the box solution!
+The most expert GIS users among you would certainly predict scattershot results from such a "corner-cutting" approach, but initially I thought mine was a great way to prevent over 85,000 requests...
+Until I found out about the official territorial boundaries (shapefiles): then I trashed the box solution!

 Yet, in the intervening time I had checked several services for speed and limits and I found out response differences between some geocoders...for the same query, so I investigated!